howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 This command has now generated your second migration inside of `prisma/migrations`, and you can start to see how this becomes a historical record of how your database evolves over time.

-You will notice once again that the Prisma Client gets regenerated automatically when you run a migration.
-Your database structure and the Prisma Client has both been updated to reflect the changes for the newly added `User` model – woohoo! 🎉
+You will notice once again that Prisma Client gets regenerated automatically when you run a migration.
+Your database structure and Prisma Client has both been updated to reflect the changes for the newly added `User` model – woohoo! 🎉

 ### Extending the GraphQL schema with the `User` type